What Mothers Teach Us about the Gospel

 Mamas have a lot to teach us.
 As we celebrate our mothers this week, let’s seek to model a mama’s love to those around us.
 Some have never known the love of God or the love of a mother.

-We can show them both.
+We can show them both in Christ.